brettcannon/trips-history/README.md

-trips-history
+Trips History
 =============

-Convert from a trip-oriented JSON format for easy inputting to GeoJSON for easy mapping
+Convert from a trip-oriented JSON format for easy inputting to [GeoJSON](http://geojson.org/) for easy mapping.